-The beautifully diverse Upper Hunter is in the Hunter Valley wine region and is one of the most famous horse-breeding areas in the world.
-From the cellar doors and champion mares to heritage towns and fun festivals, you’ll discover wonderful experiences only a few hours north of Sydney.
+The beautiful Upper Hunter is a food lover’s paradise and one of the most famous horse-breeding areas in the world.
+From cellar doors and champion mares to heritage towns and fun festivals, there is a wealth of wonderful experiences to enjoy in this Hunter Valley wine region, only a few hours north of Sydney.

-A memorable way to explore the charming towns, rolling vineyards and acclaimed horse studs is on scenic drives in the region.
-The food and wine attractions are deliciously enticing, from wine tasting at cellar doors to handmade cheeses, olives oils, gourmet condiments and fresh produce markets.
+Explore charming towns, rolling vineyards and acclaimed horse studs on one of the many memorable scenic drives in the region.
+Indulge in delicious food and wine, from world-class wine tasting at cellar doors to sampling handmade cheese, gourmet condiments and fresh produce.

 Begin your discovery in the main town of Muswellbrook, home of the Max Watters Collection of paintings by influential Australian artists.
 The extraordinary collection is in the Muswellbrook Regional Arts Centre.
 The cellar doors around Denman and Sandy Hollow are a short drive away.